6 Steps To Start Your Cloud Career

 Earning a certification proves you know about cloud computing.
 Your hands-on experience, even if it does not work experience, shows you can implement it.
 The best cloud engineering jobs are always tough to land, and you will face stiff competition.
 Earning certifications can give you a competitive advantage, and taking the right steps to ensure you put your knowledge into practice will advance your career.
 While certification doesn’t guarantee you’ll land your dream job, it will get you closer to it than you are right now.

 How can you jump-start your cloud career?

 Why should you start a career in the cloud?

 Study!
-And get hands on with cloud technology.
+And get hands-on with cloud technology.
 Learning by doing is key to understanding the cloud.
-Most cloud providers make it easy to get started with free accounts to play around.
+Most cloud providers make it easy to get started with free accounts to play around with.
 Or, if you’re using a skills development platform like A Cloud Guru, Hands-on Labs and Cloud Playground make it easy to learn by doing without any fears of breaking anything or racking up a huge cloud bill.
 When you’re ready to get certified, you can now take your exam online or in person, making getting certified on your time easier than ever.